HyeonhoonLee/hyeonhoonlee.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am an assistant professor in the Department of Transdisciplinary Medicine and the Healthcare AI Research Institute at Seoul National University Hospital and Seoul National University College of Medicine.
 I also serve as the professor in charge of the Center for Data Innovation at the [National Strategic Technology Research Institute](https://nstri-en.snuh.org/), where I work to build the [Korea Health Data Platform](https://khdp.net) for global collaboration.
 I was selected as an [Emerging Young Investigator](http://www.bosa.co.kr/news/articleView.html?idxno=2236647) by the Ministry of Health and Welfare of the Republic of Korea in 2024.
-In 2025, I joined the editorial team of [*npj Digital Medicine*](https://www.nature.com/npjdigitalmed/), the leading medical AI journal (IF 15.2, JCR top 1%), as an associate editor.
+In 2025, I joined the editorial team of [*npj Digital Medicine*](https://www.nature.com/npjdigitalmed/), the leading medical AI journal, as an associate editor.

 My research interests include biosignal processing, natural language processing (large language models), reinforcement learning, and multi-agent systems.
 I apply these methods to multimodal clinical data such as biosignals, clinical texts, medical imaging, and electronic health records, with the goal of developing AI models for real-time patient monitoring, prognosis prediction, and personalized treatment planning.
 I have authored more than 40 peer-reviewed publications in leading medical AI journals (_npj Digital Medicine_, _JMIR_) and international AI conferences (_NeurIPS_, _EMNLP_).